 Introduction - Description - Life History and Behavior - Use In Classical Biological Control - Selected References

 Figure 1.
-Adult female Diachasmimorpha longicaudata (Ashmead), an Braconid endoparasitic wasp which parasitizes the Caribbean fruit fly, ovipositing into a fly larva.
+Adult female Diachasmimorpha longicaudata (Ashmead), a braconid endoparasitic wasp that parasitizes the Caribbean fruit fly, ovipositing into a fly larva.
 Photograph by Jeffery Lotz, Division of Plant Industry.

-Adult: Adult female: length 3.6 to 5.4 mm, not including ovipositor; male: length 2.8 to 4.0 mm.
-Body reddish-brown, eyes brown.
-Antennae longer than the body, shading to black from the fourth segment outward.
-Wings clear.
-Gaster of female often with a dorsal central black band.
-Gaster of male often with dark brown to black dorsal posterior segments.
-Ovipositor black-tipped and longer than the female's entire body.
+Adult: The female body length is 3.6 to 5.4 mm, not including ovipositor; the male body length is 2.8 to 4.0 mm.
+The body is reddish-brown, with brown eyes.
+The antennae are longer than the body, shading to black from the fourth segment outward.
+Wings are clear.
+The gaster of the female often has a dorsal central black band.
+The gaster of the male often has dark brown to black dorsal posterior segments.
+The ovipositor is black-tipped and longer than the female's entire body.
 This species can be separated from related species using the key of Wharton and Marsh (1978).

-Females of Diachasmimorpha. longicaudata are attracted to fermentation products emanating from rotting fruit, the likely location of host larvae.
+Females of Diachasmimorpha longicaudata are attracted to fermentation products emanating from rotting fruit, the likely location of host larvae.
 It has been shown that rotting fruit is attractive with or without the presence of host larvae, and the attractant has been attributed to fungal fermentation products rather than to chemical substances produced by the fly larvae (Greany et al. 1977).
 Having found rotting fruit, the female parasite can detect the larvae by sound.
-The larvae of Anastrepha suspensa make audible sounds within macerated fruit or even within laboratory media (Lawrence 1981).
-When offered the choices of normal, mobile larvae, anesthetized larvae or dead larvae, Diachasmimorpha longicaudata females could readily locate only normal, moving larvae (Lawrence 1981).
+The larvae of Anastrepha suspensa make sounds within macerated fruit and laboratory media (Lawrence 1981).
+When offered the choices of normal, mobile larvae, anesthetized larvae or dead larvae, Diachasmimorpha longicaudata females could only readily locate the normal, moving larvae (Lawrence 1981).
 The female lays 13 to 24 eggs per day (Lawrence et al. 1978) using her elongated ovipositor to reach the fly larvae inside fruit.

 Figure 2.
-Adult female Diachasmimorpha longicaudata (Ashmead), an Braconid endoparasitic wasp which parasitizes the Caribbean fruit fly, ovipositing into fly larva in guava.
+Adult female Diachasmimorpha longicaudata (Ashmead), a braconid endoparasitic wasp that parasitizes the Caribbean fruit fly, ovipositing into fly larvae in guava.
 Photograph by Jeffery Lotz, Division of Plant Industry.